pombredanne/Do_SPDX/README.md

 2. System critical feature additions
    Features that are required for the software to execute, i.e. a command line parser, or a database configuration process.
 3. Non system critical bug-fixes
-   An error in the software that results in unexpected behavior or output, i.e. improperly connecting to the database
+   An error in the software that results in unexpected behaviour or output, i.e. improperly connecting to the database
 4. New Feature additions
    New features are sections of code that provide entirely new functionality to the software.
 5. Feature improvements
    As the lowest priority of tasks, users won't often see this rolling out in a version on it's own until the project is mature and well developed.
 These are improvements to already existing features, i.e. optimizations, re-implementation of existing code so that it is more efficient, cleaner to read, etc.

 All changes and tasks should be documented in the issue tracker at the time of completion.
-Please document any code you are submitting a pull-request for so that it is easier for the community to read and understand what you're addition is doing.
+Please document any code you are submitting a pull-request for so that it is easier for the community to read and understand what your addition is doing.

 >Thanks